 Tri Pods are great for documentation over an extended period of time.
 This is something that everyone should have at all times in their vehicle.
 I recommend the Mafrotto Compact Action tripod.

 If you are going to be conducting surveillance you obviously need your video camera.
 Don’t assume you won’t need your charger.
 You never know what will happen during surveillance.
 It doesn’t hurt to have an additional battery for your camera.

 If you are using a camera that uses 8mm tapes or Mini DV tapes it probably time to move on to a digital camera that uses a SD memory card.
 Regardless of your camera you will need to carry some extra tapes (if you still require them for your camera) or extra memory cards.
-Having an extra memory cards of 8 GB or more will give you piece of mind if you are obtaining large amounts of video or if for some reason you memory card has a malfunction for some reason.
+Having extra memory cards of 8 GB or more will give you peace of mind if you are obtaining large amounts of video or if for some reason your memory card has a malfunction for some reason.

 Backup or Secondary Video Camera

 A second video camera is always nice to have in case your primary camera breaks or stops working for any reason.
 I actually have a mini DV camera as an emergency camera.
-This is only because I have not purchase a second digital camera just yet.
+This is only because I have not purchased a second digital camera just yet.

 Yes that means more than one covert camera.
 Covert cameras are must less reliable the your regular video camera.
-Having more than one will keep you from having to explain to your client why important video was not obtained.
+Having more than one will keep you from having to explain to your client why the important video was not obtained.
 I also carry additional micro SD card for my covert cameras because I never know when I will need an extra one.

 This is just something that you should have on hand…Just in case.
 I don’t think I need to elaborate on this.